basvandriel/jetbrains-ide-file-templates/README.md

 ## GitHub link
 #set($PROJECT_GITHUB = "")
 ```
+Afterwards add the project home page name between the `""`.

 ## License

 This project is licensed under the The Unlicensed - see the [LICENSE.md](LICENSE.md) file for details.